-\checkmark Annual election of directors Active stockholder engagement V Majority voting and resignation policy for director elections Prohibit hedging and unapproved pledging of our common stock 1 Independent directors regularly meet without management present / Board is 83% independent (CEO is only management director) √ Board regularly assesses its performance through board and committee self- evaluations √ No poison pill / Independent Chairman / Robust stock ownership guidelines
+$\checkmark$ Annual election of directors $\checkmark$ Active stockholder engagement $\checkmark$ Majority voting and resignation policy for director elections $\checkmark$ Prohibit hedging and unapproved pledging of our common stock ~ Independent directors regularly meet without management present ✓ 80% of board nominees are independent (CEO is only management director nominee) and include two female board nominees (50% of independent director nominees) $\checkmark$ Board regularly assesses its performance through board and committee self- evaluations ✓ No poison pill $\checkmark$ Independent Chairman $\checkmark$ Robust stock ownership guidelines

-We value an open and active dialogue with our stockholders and we believe that regular communication with our stockholders is vital to our long-term success.
+We value an open and active dialogue with our stockholders, and we believe that regular communication with our stockholders is vital to our long-term success.
 We strive to foster strong stockholder relationships that lead to a mutual understanding of issues and approaches.
-During 2019, members of our management team met and communicated with many of our stockholders to ensure that we fully understand our stockholders' concerns with respect to governance and other matters.
+During 2023, members of our management team met and communicated with many of our stockholders to ensure that we fully understand our stockholders' concerns with respect to governance and other matters.